 We use a wide range of practical and pictorial representations to ensure that students can see the structure of the mathematics.
 This allows all pupils equal access to mathematics and to experience success and enjoyment that will prepare them for the mathematical skills they will need in the future.
 Over time, children will become resilient learners who are able to accept that to struggle is a necessary step in their learning.

 In Nursery, Maths is incorporated into the provision areas both indoors and outdoors.
 Children explore and practice key early maths knowledge through daily singing and counting activities as well as receiving an adult led maths input on a weekly basis.
 Group and individual next steps are planned using the EYFS frame and the schools own progression document.

 In Reception, Maths is also incorporated into the provision areas both indoors and outdoors with challenges for children to undertake independently or with appropriate support and questioning from an adult.
-Reception children also undertake a daily Power Maths input with the class teacher and where appropriate this is followed by a more focused maths activity.
+Reception children also undertake a daily maths input with the class teacher and where appropriate this is followed by a more focused maths activity.
 These activities are planned to build and develop the children’s mathematical knowledge.

-In Years 1 and 2, children are taught maths through daily ‘Power Maths’ lessons.
-The learning is broken down into small achievable steps.
-A lesson consists of a range of opportunities to discover, share, think together, practice and reflect.
-The daily sessions are taught in a way that spark curiosity and excitement and help to nurture each child’s confidence.
+In Years 1 and 2, children are taught maths through well-structured daily mastery lessons.
+Teachers use the ‘White Rose Hub’ resources to plan progressive maths lessons that allow all children to partake and succeed in the learning.
+In order to improve children's number fact fluency, teachers use Number Sense to support their teaching pedagogy.
+We want to nurture each child’s confidence and encourage independence.
 Where children require additional support, ‘scaffolds’ are used to support children further to ensure that they have secured the small step before moving on.
-For children who understand a concept quicker, a deepening challenge is set to further develop their mathematical knowledge and thinking.
+For children who understand a concept quicker, a further challenge is set to develop their mathematical knowledge and thinking.
 The idea behind this, is that children look deeper into a concept to solidify their understanding.
-Thus, developing and building upon their knowledge - again encouraging them to think like Mathematicians
+Thus, developing and building upon their knowledge - again encouraging them to think like Mathematicians.